vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > And the heaven departed as a scroll when it is rolled together; and every mountain and island were moved out of their places.
 And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, *hid themselves* in the dens and in the rocks of the mountains; and said to the mountains and rocks, *Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb*: for the great day of his wrath is come; and who shall be able to stand?
 {% ct 'Revelation 6:14-17' %}

-> And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and shall *destroy with the brightness of his coming*.
-{% ct '2 Thessalonians 2:8' %}

 In contrast to those who are saved, the lost—who had a superficial Christianity that never moved beyond mere profession, never surrendering all that they had and were to Him {% rf 'Matthew 7:21-23' %}—will experience no peace or joy at Christ’s coming.
 To them, His coming will be a terrifying experience, so much so that they will seek death rather than face their Creator.
 Because they have chosen to cling to sin, they will be destroyed by the brightness of His coming, for anyone who holds on to sin cannot live in the presence of a holy God.